mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/cleanup/index.md

 If Gatekeeper is installed on the cluster, the upgrade leaves a Helm Secret, Deployments, and a Service that belonged to the 1.8 Gatekeeper addon in the `kubeaddons` namespace.

-<p class="message--note"><strong>WARNING: </strong>As long as the secret exists, `helm list -n kubeaddons` will incorrectly report the existence of a "gatekeeper-kubeaddons" Helm release.
-If you manipulate this "Helm release" using Helm, it may corrupt the Gatekeeper Platform Application in Kommander, potentially making Kubernetes on the cluster inoperable.</p>
+<p class="message--note"><strong>WARNING: </strong>As long as the secret exists, `helm list -n kubeaddons` incorrectly reports the existence of a "gatekeeper-kubeaddons" Helm release.
+If you manipulate this "Helm release" using Helm, it might corrupt the Gatekeeper Platform Application in Kommander, potentially making Kubernetes on the cluster inoperable.</p>

 Delete these objects using the `kubectl`commands: